Political positions of Mike Huckabee: Immigration

 The point we need make is that when people do come here, they ought to live with their heads up.
 They ought to live in the light, not the darkness.
 They ought to not be afraid of seeing a police car.
 It's not just in our benefit that we solve this problem.
 It's in the benefit of those who do come to this country so nobody looks at a person of maybe Hispanic origin and questions whether or not they are legal.
 We ought to have the assumption that everybody here is legal, that nobody here is illegal.

 In February 2011, a bipartisan group of eight mayors from Arizona, Texas, and California, responding to a New York Post op-ed by Huckabee in which he said the Department of Homeland Security had "failed miserably" to secure the borders, released a letter addressed to both Huckabee and the Post.
-The letter asserted that: